Understanding Bell locality tests at colliders: Testing locality with lepton pairs

 Testing locality with $\mu^+ \mu^-$ pairs is experimentally challenging, and unfeasible with current LHC detectors.
 With a lifetime of $2.2 \times 10^{-6}$ s at rest, their decay length is much above 1 Km for collider energies.
 This requires either placing far detectors (with the subsequent luminosity loss) or cooling the muons in such a way that coherence is preserved.
 We do not address here these experimental challenges.

 An additional complication arises from the presence of multiple neutrinos in the decay $\mu^\pm \to e^\pm \nu \bar \nu$.
 These neutrinos prevent direct reconstruction of the $\mu^\pm$ rest frames unless the $\mu^\pm$ momentum is previously measured ---which may originate decoherence.
-Nevertheless, one can test CHSH correlations in directions orthogonal to the $\mu^\pm$ momenta~\cite{Aguilar-Saavedra:2023lwb}.
+Nevertheless, the momentum direction is easy to determine with an adequate experimental setup, and in that case one can test CHSH correlations in directions orthogonal to the $\mu^\pm$ momenta~\cite{Aguilar-Saavedra:2023lwb}.
 The correlations $P_{ij}$ in (\ref{ec:Pij}) are defined in the rest frame of the decaying particle, in this case the muons.
 Still, for directions orthogonal to the muon momentum the correlations $P_{ij}$ take the same value in the $\mu^+ \mu^-$ centre-of-mass frame.

-Tau leptons decay almost promptly, with a much shorter lifetime of $2.9 \times 10^{-13}$ s, so they represent a good option for Bell tests.
+In contrast, tau leptons decay almost promptly, with a much shorter lifetime of $2.9 \times 10^{-13}$ s, so they represent a good option for Bell tests.
 For $\tau^+ \tau^-$ pairs, there are proposals to reconstruct the rest frame in several production processes at various colliders~\cite{Altakach:2022ywa,Ehataht:2023zzt,Fabbrichesi:2024wcd,Zhang:2025mmm}.
 In any case, testing CHSH inequalities in directions orthogonal to the $\tau$ momentum may suffer from less uncertainties associated to the reconstruction.